grandcloud-oss/org-mcp-demo/README.md

-# Custom GitHub Copilot Agents with MCP Servers
+# Custom GitHub Copilot Agents with Neo4j MCP Cypher Server

-This repository demonstrates how to set up custom GitHub Copilot agents that integrate with Model Context Protocol (MCP) servers.
+This repository demonstrates how to set up custom GitHub Copilot agents that integrate with the [Neo4j MCP Cypher Server](https://github.com/neo4j-contrib/mcp-neo4j).

 ## Testing MCP Servers Directly

-Before creating custom agents, it can be useful to first test the MCP servers directly to ensure they're working correctly.
+Before creating custom agents, it can be useful to first test the [Neo4j MCP Cypher Server](https://github.com/neo4j-contrib/mcp-neo4j) directly to ensure it's working correctly.
 This allows you to verify connectivity and functionality independently from the agent configuration.

 See the [GitHub documentation on extending the coding agent with MCP](https://docs.github.com/en/copilot/how-tos/use-copilot-agents/coding-agent/extend-coding-agent-with-mcp) for instructions on how to configure and test MCP servers locally.

-This repository includes two example MCP server configurations for Neo4j in [`sample-mcp-config/`](sample-mcp-config/):
+This repository includes two example configurations for the Neo4j MCP Cypher Server in [`sample-mcp-config/`](sample-mcp-config/):
 - [`neo4j-mcp-docker-config.json`](sample-mcp-config/neo4j-mcp-docker-config.json) - Docker-based MCP server configuration
 - [`neo4j-mcp-local-config.json`](sample-mcp-config/neo4j-mcp-local-config.json) - Local Python-based MCP server configuration